-Food is one of the biggest draws in Italy, and the capital is not an exception.
+Food is one of the biggest draws in Italy, and the capital is no exception.
 This is why, along with history and art-filled tours, also the cooking classes in Rome are one of the experiences many tourists from all over the world like to have.

 From learning how to make pizza to how to roll traditional fresh pasta, to even how to prepare delicious local desserts, an Italian cooking class in Rome is one of those favorite adventures that will not only let you enjoy a homemade meal but also bring home some authentic recipes and local knowledge.

-The Best Cooking Classes in Rome – Table of Contents
+- 1 Find The Best Cooking Classes in Rome

 After getting to know the foods such as cold cuts, cheese, truffles and wine, and the people behind the counters, you will enter the kitchen of a local pizza place and learn how to make your own pizza.
 You will fill it with your own toppings of choice and also enjoy it for dinner.